-step by step simple instructions
+Follow these step by step simple instructions

-on making your own DIY button bouquet.
+to make your own DIY button bouquet.
 Button bouquets are a great alternative

 to flowers, fairly easy to make, much cheaper than brooches and can be